kyverno/website/content/en/docs/Writing policies/mutate.md

 The anchor processing behavior for mutate conditions is as follows:

 1. First, all conditional anchors are processed.
 Processing stops when the first conditional anchor returns a `false`.
 Mutation proceeds only of all conditional anchors return a `true`.
-Note that for conditional anchor tags with complex (object or array) values the entire value (child) object is treated as part of the condition, as explained above.
+Note that for conditional anchor tags with complex (object or array) values, the entire value (child) object is treated as part of the condition as explained above.

 2. Next, all tag-values without anchors and all add anchor tags are processed to apply the mutation.